 WMU students, faculty and staff must adhere to University Parking Regulations when visiting Waldo Library.
 Parking permits are enforced from 2 a.m. to 5 p.m., Monday through Thursday, and on Fridays from 2 a.m. to 4 p.m.

-There are accessible spaces available in the lot across the street from Waldo Library (Lot 27) behind Moore Hall.
+There are accessible spaces available in Lot 27, across the street from Waldo Library behind Moore Hall.

-Guest visitors may park in the four metered spaces in the circle drive in front of Moore Hall (Lot 71).
+Guest visitors may park in the four metered spaces in Lot 71, in the circle drive in front of Moore Hall, and in Lot 28, near the Student Center.
 Payment at a meter can be made with U.S. quarters or through the ParkMobile app.
 Guest permits are also available and can be purchased at the Parking Services office or online.

 Questions about Waldo Library?